mikegogulski/uc_bitcoin/README.md

 License
 -------

-bitcoin-virtuemart is free and unencumbered public domain software.
+uc_bitcoin is free and unencumbered public domain software.
 For more information, see <http://unlicense.org/> or the accompanying UNLICENSE file.